azdavis/dotfiles/readme.rst

 install
 -------

-Before you install, you should understand what this repository is and does.
+Before you install, you should understand what this project, hereafter ``dotfiles``, is and does.

-If you're using this repository, you should pretty much be comfortable with it managing your ``$HOME/.config``.
-That is where it's installed, after all.
+The install script clones ``dotfiles`` to your ``$HOME/.config``.
+Thereafter, it is auto-updated daily.

-This repository also manages dotfiles, i.e. those configuration files in your home directory whose filenames start with a dot.
+One of the primary purposes of ``dotfiles`` (the project) is to manage dotfiles (those files in your home directory whose filenames start with a dot).

-With this in mind, note that a file named X on your system will be replaced by the file named Y in this repository, where X and Y are:
+With these facts in mind, note that a file named X on your system will be replaced by the file named Y in ``dotfiles``, where X and Y are:

 +--------------------------------+------------------+
 | X                              | Y                |